MarcinKonowalczyk/psll-lang/README.md

 (set a 11) (set b 7) (mod)
 ```

+### Underscore keyword

+The underscore `_` can be used to explicitly specify an empty slot where a pyramid could be.
+It is not particularly useful from the user point of view (maybe except for fine-tuning the position of the pyramids for code golf), but it is very helpful for the compiler.
+All the leaves are eventually terminated with `_`, and string expansion used the `_` keyword to help pack the code a bit better.

 ## ToDo's

 This is not a real-purpose language.
 In this section the 'optimisation' refers to obtaining nicer-looking and more compact pyramids, *not* not efficient code.